-Corn varieties containing the DBT418 transformation event were developed for cultivation in the United States.
-This variety has since been discontinued, its last planting being in 1999, however as significant quantities were planted in its final year of production, there is still potential for DBT418 corn to be present in corn products imported into Australia and New Zealand from the United States.
+DBT418 corn was developed for cultivation in the United States and was never grown in Australia or New Zealand, therefore DBT418 corn would have entered the Australian and New Zealand food supply as imported food product only.
 The major imported corn product is high-fructose corn syrup, which is not currently manufactured in either Australia or New Zealand.
 Corn products are processed into breakfast cereals, baking products, extruded confectionary and corn chips.
 Other corn products, including maize starch used by the food industry for the manufacture of dessert mixes and canned food, are also imported.